cuixueshe/earthworm/README.md

 docker-compose up -d
 ```

-### 4. Initialize Database
+### 4. Initialize Database Schema

-When executing the current command, try to wait for a short interval after the previous command, as we are using the `-d` parameter, which runs the services in the background.
-They might still be in a 'running' state.
-If you encounter an error, try running the command again.
+When executing this command, try to keep a little time from the previous command, because the `-d` parameter just used will suspend its service execution in the background.
+At this time, the docker service may still be running.
+If an error is found, execute it again.

 ```bash
 pnpm db:init